cms-dev/cms/docs/RankingWebServer.rst

 Using a proxy
 =============

 As a security measure, we recommend not to run RWS as root but to run it as an unprivileged user instead.
 This means that RWS cannot listen on port 80 and 443 (the default HTTP and HTTPS ports) but it needs to listen on ports whose number is higher than or equal to 1024.
-This isn't a big issue, since we can use a reverse proxy to map the default HTTP and HTTPS ports to the ones used by RWS.
-We suggest you to use nginx, since it has been already successfully used for this purpose (some users have reported that other software, like Apache, has some issues, probably due to the use of long-polling HTTP requests by RWS).
+This is not a big issue, since we can use a reverse proxy to map the default HTTP and HTTPS ports to the ones used by RWS.
+We suggest you to use nginx, since it has been already proved successfully  for this purpose (some users have reported that other software, like Apache, has some issues, probably due to the use of long-polling HTTP requests by RWS).

 A reverse proxy is most commonly used to map RWS from a high port number (say 8080) to the default HTTP port (i.e. 80), hence we will assume this scenario throughout this section.